 For example, the minimum storage required (in bytes) for a classical BLASTN search is approximately: 5SQ + C[8S(Q+D) + D] + B, where S=2 when both strands of the query are searched.
-In this example, B will be no more than (and often much less than) P(4W).
+In this example for BLASTN, B will be no more than (and often much less than) P(4W), where the DNA alphabet size is 4.
 Using one processor or thread (C=1), this simplifies to 26Q + 17D + B bytes.
 If an additional processor or thread is used, the minimum memory requirement increases by 16Q + 17D, for a total of 42Q + 34D + B bytes.

 Memory requirements can be greatly reduced

-by limiting the number of threads employed (C) on multiprocessor or multi-core systems.
+by limiting the number of threads employed with the cpus=# option

 in the case of BLASTP, BLASTX, TBLASTN and TBLASTX;